DoDucHoa/HackerRankSolutions/README.md

 # Welcome to DoDucHoa repository
-This repo contains the source code about the solution on [HackerRank](https://www.hackerrank.com) website.
+This repo contains the Python source code about the solution on [HackerRank](https://www.hackerrank.com) website.

 ## You will find in this repo:
 * Basic Data Types